 Meanwhile, according to a J.D Power study, the number of consumers acquiring vehicle financing online more than doubled in 2018 to 13%, up from 5% in 2017.
 It is expected to nearly double again in 2019.

-While dealer arranged financing continues to be the epicenter for auto loan customers, why are more customers willing to leave the dealership for financing?
+While dealership financing continues to be the epicenter for auto loan customers, why are more customers willing to leave the dealership for financing?
 Three primary reasons: (1) Empowered, convenience-driven consumers want more control over where and with who and how they do business.
 (2) New business models and digital finance technologies introduced by lenders and some of the disruptors are attractive to buyers.
 (3) Much higher satisfaction scores among those consumers who secured direct financing outside the dealership.